Gutter Cleaning Tool Tips

 To safely reach and clear leaves, grit and debris from the gutter a ladder is essential.
 The only real precaution before climbing is safe use, as the potential for danger is a real possibility with any type of ladder.

 “I was scared to death seeing [my husband] up on the ladder cleaning out the gutters,” said Mary Martinez of West Ocean City, Md.

 Save your hands and eyes

 Once the ladder is set up in a safe place, a strong pair of gloves and shielding eyeglasses will keep the cleaner free of unwanted contact with rotting leaves.
 Sometimes a gutter system that hasn’t been cleaned on a regular basis will be filled with anything and everything from pests, snakes, bee hives or bird droppings.
 That’s why a pair of gloves to protect against dirty muck and bacteria is important.
 Gloves can also save the hands from cuts on the gutter system or roofing that could lead to infection or Tetanus.
-Protective eye wear is vital to keep sludge, pests and insects out of the eyes.
+Protective eyewear is vital to keep sludge, pests and insects out of the eyes.

-There are multiple methods to actually clearing the gutters free of debris, but using the hand to scoop leaves into a strong garbage bag is the most common.
+There are multiple methods to actually clear the gutters free of debris, but using the hand to scoop leaves into a strong garbage bag is the most common.
 A large, durable garbage bag is essential to collect and dispose of the wet leaves and slop found within the gutter system.

 Move things along

 There are a couple more items at the home improvement store to make gutter cleaning easier and more efficient.
 Those who struggle with clearing muck by hand will benefit from gutter scoops.
 These tools are small plastic shovels or spades that do exactly what the name implies, scoop gutters free of leaves and debris.
-Gutter scoops also keep the hands clean and cut free.
+Gutter scoops also keep the hands clean and cut-free.